nroduit/nroduit.github.io/content/getting-started/dcm4chee.en.md

     - From weasis-pacs-connector folder:
         - [weasis-pacs-connector.war] Requires at least the version 7.1.1
     - From the folder with the latest version number (Optional if you want to run only the [native version](../) installed on the client system):
-        - [weasis.war] requires at least the Weasis 3.5.3
+        - [weasis.war] requires at least Weasis 3.5.3
         - [weasis-i18n.war] Optional for [internationalization](../translating)
         - [weasis-ext.war] Optional package for additional plug-ins (e.g. exporting the images to build an ISO image for CD/DVD)
     - From the folder with the latest version number: